Canon 20D vs Nikon D70

 Review summary: Canon 20D vs Nikon D70

 So what is the bottom line?
 Is there a clear favorite between the Canon 20D and the Nikon D70?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 20D: